Biden to host second summit with Pacific islands at White House on Monday | Politics

 Puna said the Pacific island region had gone from a period of strategic neglect just a decade ago to become a subject of strategic interest, competition and "manipulation" today - a reference to the geopolitical rivalry for influence in the region between the United States and China.
 He said the stance of the Pacific island countries was that they would "engage with any partner who is willing to work with us, rather than around us."

-Mark Brown, prime minister of the Cook Islands and current chair of the Pacific Islands Forum, said at the same event the region was looking to the Washington summit for "tangible" U.S. engagement that would help economic regrowth through improved transportation links and increased trade.
-With climate change the "single greatest existential threat" to the low lying nations, they also sought strong U.S. advocacy and leadership on the issue and significant U.S. contributions to the Green Climate Fund at a pledging conference in Germany next month, Brown said.
+Mark Brown, prime minister of the Cook Islands and current chair of the Pacific Islands Forum, said at the same event the region was looking to the Washington summit for "tangible" U.S. engagement that would help economic growth through improved transportation links and increased trade.
+They also sought significant U.S. contributions to the Green Climate Fund at a pledging conference in Germany next month, Brown said.

+"Climate change is the most significant challenge to our progress towards achieving sustainable development," Palau's President Surangel Whipps Jr told the United Nations General Assembly on Tuesday.
+He described an island he fished on as a child that is now two-thirds submerged by rising sea levels, causing turtles to lay eggs in a tidal zone where they are unlikely to survive.

+Simplified access to climate financing was "crucial" for the Pacific's small island states, whose economies are struggling from a tourism downturn caused by the COVID-19 pandemic and rising costs fuelled by Russia's invasion of Ukraine, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)